mnhollandplum/ruby-submissions/1804-b/1module/mastermind/Stephen_Malek.md

 **Expectations:**

-### 1. Ruby Syntax & Style
+### 1. Ruby Syntax & Style: 2

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately
 - [ ] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
-- [ ] Code is indented properly
+- [x] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line
-- [ ] Each class has correctly-named files and corresponding test files in the proper directories
+- [x] Each class has correctly-named files and corresponding test files in the proper directories

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components: 3

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
 - [ ] Developer writes methods less than 10 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP

-### 3. Test-Driven Development
+### 3. Test-Driven Development: 3

-- [ ] Each method is tested
+- [x] Each method is tested
-- [ ] Tests implement Ruby syntax & style
+- [x] Tests implement Ruby syntax & style

-### 4. Functionality
+### 4. Functionality: 3

-- [ ] Application meets all requirements (extension not req'd)
+- [x] Application meets all requirements (extension not req'd)